Veronica-gg/gyroscope/README.md

 The "Stop demo" button allows the sensor reading to stop.

 The web app is deployed on [github-pages](https://veronica-gg.github.io/gyroscope/) and the browser compatibility can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/DeviceMotionEvent/rotationRate#browser_compatibility).

+Since the motion data is given by a gyroscope sensor, the "Start demo" application works only on devices with such sensor.
+Most laptops can run the undo and redo functions only through the buttons.

 ## Run the code